 My induction to wanderlust was when I took my first trip overseas at 19.
 Expecting to be away for 5 months, I came back to my Apple Isle 18 months later after living in Bristol in the UK and travelling through parts of Western Europe 2010/2011.
 I tried to make the most of my last few months travelling devoid of responsibility and future decision making in a globe-trotting fashion.

 I thought I would probably just chuck in the towel of societal expectation and just travel for the rest of my life.
-But I have just moved to Melbourne to complete a Global Arts degree at Monash Uni.
-I'm pretty excited as it's compulsory to spend one to three semesters abroad as part of the degree.
-It seems a life of structure and adventure has ensued!
-Hoorah!
-I'm looking forward to meeting more drifters and interesting folk, as well as drowning myself in dizzying sights, sounds and smells.
+But I moved to Melbourne to complete a Global Arts degree at Monash Uni.
+I was studying on exchange at Fudan University in 2014 in Shanghai and backpacked solo around parts of mainland China, South Korea and Japan.

 "Today a young man on acid realized that all matter is merely energy condensed to a slow vibration, that we are all one consciousness experiencing itself subjectively, there is no such thing as death, life is only a dream, and we are the imagination of ourselves.
 Heres Tom with the Weather."
 Bill Hicks